Amsterdam/beheeromgeving-catalogus/src/docs/design-decisions.md

 Authorization as a whole is behind a feature flag to ease development.
 There is a setting FEATURE_FLAG_USE_AUTH, which is set to True by default.

+**Updated (2026-04-30)**
+Because there was repeated logic in our read methods which checked whether the user belonged to a certain group before they could read a resource with nested try/except logic with fallbacks, we refactored auth for reads a bit.
+Beside the decorators we now also added some helper functions on the AuthorizationService which can be used to determine the access level of a user.

+The product domain now contains a policies.py file where we determine the level to which the user belongs.
+This level is then in the service mapped to a set of publication statuses which those users may see.
+For convenience, the repository now contains `get/list_for_publication_status*` helpers which filter out everything the user isn't allowed to see.

 ## User Stories / Use Cases